bitmaelum/bitmaelum-suite/README.md

 BitMaelum (old Anglo-Saxon for "bit-by-bit") is an attempt.
 Instead of trying to figure out how to fix email, we are building a new email system from the ground up.
 This way, we can design the system to solve mail problems at its core.

+To read the current status of the project, check out [our status document](documentation/status.md).
 # Benefits
 We try to design a system that